Imagine listening to the best sounding, conventional speakers you've ever heard.

 - The way they interact with the acoustics of your room.

 When a loudspeaker emits sound waves, they propagate into the surrounding space and interact with the room's walls, objects and surfaces.
-This interaction can impact the sound, leading to a muddled, boomy, or other unpleasant quality that detracts from the overall listening experience.
+This interaction can impact the sound, leading to a muddled, boomy bass, or other unpleasant quality that detracts from the overall listening experience.

 One way to solve this problem, is to build a room with perfect acoustics.
 This works, but it is often unpractical if not unattainable.
 Luckily another solution exists.

 Whether your room is small or big, acoustically treated or not.
 Whether the 8c's are placed far away from objects, close to the wall or even tucked in the corner.
-8c's will deliver impeccable sound and envelop you in pure auditory bliss.
+8c's will deliver impeccable sound.
 That is because the 8c was designed to take room interaction into account.
 The collection of acoustic and digital technologies that enable the 8c to adapt to any environment, is called RoomMatching.

 When thinking about a speaker that adapts to the room, Digital Signal Processing may come to mind.
 Yet, although the 8c does employ DSP, they are an acoustic solution first.
 We believe that any acoustical problem that can be solved with 'sound' speaker design, should not be "cured" with DSP, as that can introduce its own set of problems.
 Instead, DSP should be the proverbial cherry on top.